AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    ```

-### Integration Test with AccelByte Cloud
+### Integration Test with AccelByte Gaming Services

 After testing functionality in local development environment,
-to allow the actual `gRPC client` in AccelByte Cloud demo environment to access `gRPC server`
+to allow the actual `gRPC client` in AccelByte Gaming Services demo environment to access `gRPC server`
 in local development environment without requiring a public IP address, we can use [ngrok](https://ngrok.com/).

 1. Start the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.